cankurttekin/WikiArt-Wallpaper-Gnome/README.md

   <br>
  GNOME Shell Extension that changes your desktop wallpaper to WikiArt's Artwork of the day with single click.

-It creates a menu in tray containing the title, artist, description of the image and some quick settings for background.
+You can view the title, artist, description of the image and some quick settings for background from the menu in tray.
 <br>

 [<img src="/resources/get_it_on_gnome_extensions.png" height="128">](https://extensions.gnome.org/extension/7071/wikiart-wallpaper/)